 We want to change that through funding research to stop all lung transplant rejection.

-The Lung Transplant Foundation (LTF) was founded as a non-profit organization by a group of lung transplant recipients form Durham and Chapel Hill, NC.
+The Lung Transplant Foundation (LTF) was founded as a non-profit organization by a group of lung transplant recipients from Durham and Chapel Hill, NC.
 Since 2009, we have raised funds and have been an advocate for lung transplant research.
 We also provide education and emotional support for transplant recipients and their caregivers through our Mentorship.